microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/FileOperations/README.md

 ## Demonstrates

-The project uses a shared `Utility` class to perform operations involving creating or retrieving schema data.
+The project uses a `Utility` class to perform operations involving creating or retrieving schema data.

 The code for this sample is in the [Program.cs](Program.cs) file.